Can You Spot Deadly Neurotoxins On Your Food Labels?

 - Aspartame (Nutrasweet, Equal)

 Next: For even more health shortcuts and cheat sheets, check out the Genius Guides!
-You’ll get this wallet card, along with 9 other cards that can help you make healthier food choices, avoid dangerous ingredients, and keep your family safe.
+You’ll get this wallet card, along with 9 other cards — all printed and laminated for you — so you can make healthier food choices, avoid dangerous ingredients, and keep your family safe.